 Frank Macfarlane Burnet (1960)

-Sir Frank Macfarlane Burnet (1899–1985) shared the Nobel Prize in Physiology or Medicine in 1960 with British Professor Peter Brian Medawar 'for discovery of acquired immunological tolerance'.
+Sir Frank Macfarlane Burnet (1899–1985) born in Traralgon, Victoria, shared the Nobel Prize in Physiology or Medicine in 1960 with British Professor Peter Brian Medawar 'for discovery of acquired immunological tolerance'.
 Their work looked at how tissue grafts from one animal to another could be successful without the risk of the animal rejecting the graft.
 Their experiments introduced foreign tissue into the embryos of mice.
 The mice were then born normally and the same foreign tissue again injected.
 The mice did not have any reactions to the grafts, which showed that they had developed immunological tolerance to the foreign material.

 Robert Robinson (1947)

-Professor Sir Robert Robinson (1886 - 1975) was awarded the Nobel Prize in Chemistry in 1947 'for his investigations on plant products of biological importance, especially the alkaloids'.
+Robinson was awarded the Nobel Prize in Chemistry in 1947 'for his investigations on plant products of biological importance, especially the alkaloids'.
 The work focused on alkaloids, chemicals found in vegetables, and led to a greater understanding of the molecular structure of morphine, strychnine and other alkaloids.
 Sir Robert also contributed theories about how plants build up these molecules.

 Howard Walter Florey (1945)